The Formation of The Club

 - To do all such other things as or may seem to the Club to be in any other way incidental or conducive to any of the objects.

-The Club shall consist of an unlimited number of members whose names and addresses shall be entered in a register to be kept by the Honorary Secretary, such register to be available to any member on request.
+The Club shall consist of an unlimited number of members whose names and addresses shall be entered in a register to be kept by the Honorary Secretary and/or the Membership Secretary such register to be available to any member or the Kennel Club on request with the proviso that current Data Protection laws have been followed.

 - CANDIDATES FOR MEMBERSHIP